MySQL CREATE, DROP AND ALTER TABLE

 EXAMPLE:

-The following SQL statement creates a Table called "student_details":
+The following SQL statement creates a Table called "student_details" That contains four columns like student_id, name, father_name, address.

-create table students_details (student_id int,
+CREATE TABLE students_details (student_id int, name nvarchar(200),

 DROP TABLE